 That is why tankless water heaters are recommended for households that consume fewer than 41 gallons of water a day.
 If you install an on-demand heater at each tap you can be expected to save $100 a year on water bills, maybe more.

-The cost to install a tankless water heater runs from $1,000 to $1,500 a whole-house model including basic wiring and installation, to about $2,500-$3,500 for a gas-powered system fully installed.
+The cost to install a tankless water heater runs from $1,200 to $2,500 for a whole-house model including basic wiring and installation, to about $2,500-$4,500 for a gas-powered system fully installed.

 The gas-powered system requires a constantly lit pilot light that will squash some of the energy savings.
 With about $100 in energy savings, you are looking at decades before your tankless water heater returns to the black in your home budget.
 However, the additional storage space in the utility room is worth something also.